uspki/policies/certificate-policy.md

 Private keys may be only archived by the parties represented by the Subject identified in the corresponding public key certificate.

 ### 6.2.6 Private key transfer into or from a cryptographic module
-All CAs shall generate their own keys in FIPS 140 validated cryptographic modules, in compliance with sections 6.1.5 and 6.1.6.
-CA private keys may be exported from the cryptographic module only to perform CA key backup procedures as described in section 6.2.4.
+CAs shall generate their own keys in FIPS 140 validated cryptographic modules, in compliance with sections 6.1.5 and 6.1.6.
+CA private keys may be exported from the cryptographic module only to perform CA key backup procedures as described in Section 6.2.4.
 At no time shall the CA private key exist in plaintext outside the cryptographic module.
 Private or symmetric keys used to encrypt other private keys for transport shall be protected from disclosure.

 There is no stipulation for Subscriber private key transfers into or from a cryptographic module.

 ### 6.2.7 Private key storage on cryptographic module
-All CAs shall protect their private key in a system or device that has been validated as meeting at least FIPS 140 Level 3.
+CAs shall protect their private key in a system or device that has been validated as meeting at least FIPS 140 Level 3.

 There is no stipulation for Subscriber private key storage.